-Playing time is 2 x 15 minutes running and time is stopped only when goals or penalty
+Playing time is 2 x 10 minutes

-Each team plays at least 4 games.
+Each team plays at least 6 games (Mix 5 games).

 After the opening round, the additional games are played based on the standings.